grnet/okeanos-LoD/ansible/README.md

 - Edit inventory (hosts file) and define the appropriate master node and slave nodes.
 Currently, the master also acts as a slave.
 - Use ssh-keygen on all nodes.
 Populate the master public key onto the slaves authorized_keys file.
 Populate all keys onto all nodes known_hosts file.
-- Edit the /etc/hosts file of all nodes, to map the according hostnames to the internal ip addresses (for example 192.168.1.2     snf-661243)
+- Edit the /etc/hosts file of all nodes, to map the according hostnames to the internal ip addresses.

 Note: All the above tasks will be included in the prerequisites playbooks.